keirbetts/fe-nc-news-keir/FE-README.md

 ### `General info`

-This is a project completed over the period of five days, subsequent to five days spent building a back-end express server (link to repo below).
+This was a project completed over the period of five days, subsequent to five days spent building a back-end express server (link to repo below).
 The aim was to create a website in a similar vein to reddit, where users can read and interact with articles, via the medium of voting and commenting.

 ### `clone repository from github`